biancasilvab/dio-lab-open-source/community/biancasilvab.md

-## Hi, my name is Bianca ??
+## Hi, my name is Bianca

 I am passionate about technology and criminology.
 I am a Computer Science student.

-- ??
-In the future I want to work in cybersecurity
+-  In the future I want to work in cybersecurity
-- ??
-I?m currently learning C language and cybersecurity
+-  I'm currently learning C language and cybersecurity

 ##